Overcoming Slow Decision Frequencies in Continuous Control: Model-Based Sequence Reinforcement Learning for Model-Free Control: Related Work

 \item Boost Performance: Better learned representations from MBRL can lead to improved asymptotic performance \citep{silver2017mastering, levine2013guided}. \item Transfer Learning: MBRL supports transfer learning, enabling knowledge transfer across different tasks or environments \citep{zhang2018decoupling, sasso2022multi}.

 \item Online Planning: Models can be used for online planning with a single-step policy \citep{fickinger2021scalable}.
-However, this approach increases model complexity as each online planning step requires an additional call to the model, making it nonviable for energy and computationally constrained agents like the brain and robots.
+However, this approach increases model complexity, as each online planning step necessitates an additional call to the model.
+This makes it unsuitable for applications with limited computational budgets and strict requirements for fast inference.

-\end{enumerate} Compared to online planning, our algorithm maintains a model complexity of zero after training, eliminating the need for any model calls post-training.
+\end{enumerate} Compared to online planning, our algorithm maintains a model complexity of zero after training, eliminating the need for any model calls post-training for generating a sequence of actions.
 This significantly reduces the computational and energy requirements, making it more suitable for practical applications in constrained environments.
 Additionally, model-based online planning is less biologically plausible than SRL. \citet{wiestler2013skill} demonstrated that the activations in the motor cortex reduce after skill learning, suggesting that the brain gets more efficient at performing the task after learning.
 In contrast, model-based online planning does not reduce in the compute and model complexity, but rather might increase in complexity as we perform longer sequences.
 SRL, on the other hand, has a model complexity of zero after training and thus is biologically plausible based on this observed phenomenon.